bigdreamsweb3/ChainPay-Africa/README.md

-It looks like you’re building an exciting platform, **ChainPay Africa**, with the goal of enabling cryptocurrency-based bill payments on the **CrossFi Chain**.
-Below is a polished version of your project documentation with some minor formatting and additional clarifications to make it more cohesive:

----

 # ChainPay Africa

 **ChainPay Africa** is a decentralized bill payment platform that allows users to pay for services like electricity, internet, and more using cryptocurrency wallets instead of traditional banks.
 Built on the **CrossFi Chain**, it enables fast, low-cost, and borderless transactions.